MarkSheehan72/milestone-project-3/README.md

 # UX

-This website has two primary parties involved –  users who want to add recipes to the site for storage purposes/future reference/to share with others, and users who want to search for recipes.
+This app has two primary parties involved –  users who want to add recipes to the site for storage purposes/future reference/to share with others, and users who want to search for recipes.
 The user stories for these parties are as follows:

 **Users adding recipes:**
 * We want to easily add recipes to the site's database.